omkarcloud/google-maps-scraper/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Thanks for taking an interest in Google Maps Scraper Framework!
+Thanks for taking an interest in Google Maps Scraper!

 Please note that Regrettably, due to my tight schedule, I am unable to dedicate time to maintaining my projects.
 I sincerely apologize for any inconvenience this may cause.
 -->